Skip to main content

 Final presentation

-• Student teams will present their Digital Product Roadmap, final prototype, and product documentation to partner organizations.
+• Student teams will present their Digital Product Roadmap and final prototype, and transfer ownership of work to the partner organizations.

 Partner Benefits